-- (3) Despite subsection (2)(f), a health and safety representative is not entitled to have access to any personal or medical information concerning a worker without the worker's consent unless the information is in a form that: - (a) does not identify the worker; and - (b) could not reasonably be expected to lead to the identification of the worker. - (4) Nothing in this Act imposes or is taken to impose a duty on a health and safety representative in that capacity.
+- (3) Despite subsection (2)(f), a health and safety representative is not entitled to have access to any personal or medical information concerning a worker without the worker's consent unless the information is in a form that- - (a) does not identify the worker; and - (b) could not reasonably be expected to lead to the identification of the worker. - (4) Subsection (2)(g) does not extend beyond- - (a) a person who works at the workplace; or - (b) a person who is involved in the management of the relevant business or undertaking; or - (c) a consultant who has been approved by- - (i) the Advisory Council; or - (ii) a health and safety committee that has responsibilities in relation to the work group that the health and safety representative represents; or - (iii) the person conducting the business or undertaking at the workplace or the person's representative. - (5) Nothing in this Act imposes or is taken to impose a duty on a health and safety representative in that capacity.